gabriel1200/site_Data/bot_README.md

 **What it does**
 Displays a players metrics over multi year periods in percentile form .

+Span: 1955 - 2022 (Corresponds to the Thinking Basketball Historical Database)

 **How to use it**

 $[firstname] [lastname] [end year] [span]